DaveMoran/rbm-before-after/readme.txt

 == Changelog ==

+= 0.3 =
+* Enqueue scripts for magnific popup
+* Add script logic at bottom of template

 = 0.2 =
 * Create custom template for gallery taxonomy
 * Create conditional to load custom template from plugin